 Taking the plunge

 I have family over here and had visited many times in the past.
 I spent three full summers here before moving this year.
+I usually come over on a DS 160 visa, or something along those lines, so I’ve never really had the chance to explore.
+Every time my holiday ended, I was so upset.
+I knew I had to come back and live here one day.
 I had always loved America – especially New York.

 So then I decided I would come here after college … I handed in my masters thesis two days before flying over.